You’re in the right place.

 Whether I’m sitting with an individual or a couple, I’m paying attention to what’s happening beneath the reactions, the patterns that keep repeating, and how to help you respond in a way that creates something different.

-Clients often tell me they feel more clear and less overwhelmed after sessions—not because everything is fixed, but because things start to make more sense.
+Clients often tell me they feel more clear and less overwhelmed after sessions — not because everything is fixed, but because things start to make more sense.
+That's the goal here: not perfection, just somewhere to land.

 -You're self-aware enough to know something needs to change, even if you can't fully name it yet.